 Breast milk is essential to a baby’s development, and can help protect against infection as well chronic health conditions, such as diabetes, obesity and asthma.
-But what makes breast best?
+But what makes breastfeeding best?
 Let’s take a closer look.

 What is in breast milk that makes it so good for baby?